 In any case, a product manager internship is an excellent way to learn about the roles and responsibilities of a product manager.

-As a recruiter, it’s essential that you tailor the product manager internship job description according to your company and industry—it will help you hire the right product manager intern for your company.
+As a recruiter, it’s essential that you tailor the product manager internship job description according to your and industry—it will help you hire the right product manager intern for your company.

 If you are new to product management and are looking to break into your first product role, we recommend taking our One Week PM course, where you will learn fundamentals of product management, launch your own product, and get on the fast track towards landing your first product job.